Haarlem's Hidden Art Galleries: Discover the City's Creative Side

 Combining Gallery Visits with Other Haarlem Attractions

-• The Corrie ten Boom House, a museum dedicated to the Dutch resistance during WWII
+• The Corrie ten Boom House, which is a museum devoted to the Dutch resistance in World War II

-• The Haarlem Windmill, a beautifully preserved example of Dutch industrial heritage
+• The Haarlem Windmill, an excellently maintained piece of Dutch industrial heritage

-• The Jopenkerk, a former church turned brewery and event space
+• The Jopenkerk, a brewery and event space created in a former church

-• The Haarlemmerhout, a lush public park perfect for picnicking and people-watching
+• The Haarlemmerhout, a popular public park where you can have a picnic and watch people

 The Impact of Art on Haarlem's Cultural Identity